Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control: Introduction

-The second application scenario for streaming deep RL algorithms is \textit{Real2Sim} finetuning, which refers to the process of constructing or refining a simulation environment from real-world data, so that the resulting simulator faithfully reproduces the dynamics and appearance of the target physical system (\cite{memmelasid, pfaff2025scalable}).
-In this context, streaming deep RL algorithms can be used to improve on-device and online the inaccurate initial exploration policy, enabling the possibility of collecting high-quality data for constructing an high fidelity simulator.

-Finally, an understudied yet compelling scenario arises when, despite the availability of relatively powerful on-device hardware, computational resources cannot be dedicated exclusively to the RL training process.
-In practice, a robotic system must simultaneously handle a wide range of concurrent tasks, such as perception, planning, and control, each competing for the same limited computational budget.
-In such conditions, it may be necessary to dynamically alternate between batch RL algorithms, which offer stronger sample efficiency but impose a heavier computational footprint, and streaming RL algorithms, which trade some statistical efficiency for a significantly lighter resource demand.

-While Stream AC($\lambda$) demonstrates strong performance on standard robotics benchmarks, it presents a fundamental compatibility issue for our purposes: its design is inherently misaligned with the state-of-art batch RL algorithms commonly used in continuous control, such as TD3 (\cite{fujimoto2018addressing}) and SAC (\cite{haarnoja2018soft}).
+Both scenarios share a common requirement: the streaming algorithm must be compatible with the batch RL methods used during pre-training.
+While Stream AC($\lambda$) demonstrates strong performance on standard robotics benchmarks, it presents a fundamental compatibility issue for our purposes: its design is inherently misaligned with the state-of-art batch RL algorithms commonly used in continuous control, such as DDPG \cite{lillicrap2020continuous}, TD3 \cite{fujimoto2018addressing} and SAC \cite{haarnoja2018soft}.
 Since real-world deployment would naturally demand finetuning from a policy pre-trained with one of these methods, this incompatibility represents a significant practical limitation.
-Although Stream AC($\lambda$) is compatible with PPO \citep{schulman2017proximal}, this does not offer a viable alternative, as PPO is well known to underperform in robotics and continuous control tasks, a finding further corroborated by \cite{elsayed2024streaming}.
+Although Stream AC($\lambda$) is compatible with PPO \citep{schulman2017proximal}, this does not offer a viable alternative, as PPO is known to underperform in robotics and continuous control tasks \citep{huang2022cleanrl, fujimototowards}, a finding further corroborated also by Elsayed et al. \cite[Figure~14]{elsayed2024streaming}.